 Human Factors Research Hub

-We are utilising well established methods in human factors and ergonomics to look at human cognition and performance in forensic and investigative practice, reviewing systems and associated technology to establish the effectiveness and efficiency of processes.
-In turn, we are reviewing solvability factors and how they can be influenced by changes to relevant variables to improve investigative outcomes.
+We're using established methods in human factors and ergonomics to look at human cognition and performance in forensic and investigative practice, reviewing systems and associated technology to establish the effectiveness and efficiency of processes.
+We're also reviewing solvability factors and how they can be influenced by changes to relevant variables, to improve investigative outcomes.

-Other work is utilising contextual inquiry to review investigative behaviours and understanding improved ways of incorporating new and developing technologies.
-This is evidenced in the field of Body Worn Video - where devices and associated software is becoming ubiquitous in investigative practice.
-Our research is defining good practice and honing the use of the systems to improve evidence and incident capture to address some areas of ambiguity surrounding its utilisation in operations and in its use by the court.
+In other areas of work, we're using contextual inquiry to review investigative behaviours and improved how new and developing technologies are incorporated.
+This is evidenced in the field of Body Worn Video, where the presence of devices and associated software is becoming ubiquitous in investigative practice.
+Our research is defining good practice and honing the use of the systems to improve evidence and incident capture to address some areas of ambiguity surrounding its utilisation in operations – and in its use by the court.

-As a result of building the Centre in partnership with Hampshire Constabulary, the university has been won the Outstanding Employer Engagement Initiative category of the Times Higher Education Awards 2015.
+As a result of building the FIC in partnership with Hampshire Constabulary, we were awarded the Outstanding Employer Engagement Initiative category of the Times Higher Education Awards 2015.

 - THE award programme